-What is considered to be a balanced and harmonious nose size for an individual person is entirely subjective.
+What is considered to be a balanced and harmonious nose size for a person is entirely subjective.
 Noses come in all shapes and sizes, from narrow, straight and long to wide, flat and curved, and other characteristics.
-There are no strict guidelines for evaluating noses, as an aesthetically pleasing nose will depend on that person’s own personal preferences, gender, ethnic background, and other mostly sociological factors.
-There are, however, several standard guidelines that plastic surgeons use that help them to evaluate a patient’s nose size in relation with the rest of their face to an exact degree of measurement.
+There are no strict guidelines for evaluating noses, as an aesthetically pleasing nose will depend on that person’s personal preferences, gender, ethnic background, and other mostly sociological factors.
+There are, however, several standard guidelines that plastic surgeons use that help them to evaluate a patient’s nose size to the rest of their face to an exact degree of measurement.
 Noses that are out of proportion with these guidelines are generally considered to oversized or too large.

 This article discusses some of the reasons for large nose sizes, the symptoms that might prompt someone to seek medical solutions to improve the appearance of his or her nose, and what those solutions are in terms of cosmetic surgery.
 If you have ever thought about reducing the size of your nose or changing its shape, the following information will help you to determine what steps you can take to meet your aesthetic goals with plastic surgery.

 In general, the average male nose is 10% larger than that of a woman’s, according to a study published in the American Journal of Physical Anthropology from researchers at the University of Iowa.
 The study found that the reason for the larger nose size in men is because men are equipped with more lean muscle mass, and require more oxygen to account for the creation of extra tissue and muscle maintenance.